-Camp Ak-O-Mak offers girls 7-16 a unique program of competitive swimming, open water swimming, triathlon, sprint canoe and kayak racing.
+Camp Ak-O-Mak offers girls aged 7-16 a unique program of competitive swimming, open water swimming, triathlon, sprint canoe and kayak racing.
 In addition to these pillar sports, Camp Ak-O-Mak offers instructional programs in more than 25 other sports and activities.

 Camp Ak-O-Mak was founded in 1928 as the world’s first swimming and sports camp for girls.
 Many of our campers have gone on to become All-Americans and even Olympians.